-The Board has approved and adopted a Tenure and Reappointment Policy (the "Policy").
-In accordance with the Policy, the Board will seek to recruit a Director approximately every four years, with no Director expected to serve on the Board for longer than nine years.
+The Board has approved and adopted a Tenure and Reappointment Policy, noting that the Board will seek to recruit a new Director on average every 3-4 years so as to regularly bring the challenge of fresh thinking into the Board's discussions.

-Succession planning was a significant focus for the Board during the year ended 30 September 2021 and further detail regarding the changes to the Board during the financial year can be found in the Directors' Report on pages 36 to 39.
-Details of the composition of the Board can also be found in the corporate governance statement on page 43.
+Succession planning was a significant focus for the Board during the year ended 30 September 2021 and further detail regarding changes to the Board can be found in the Nomination Committee report on pages 50 and 51.

+Details of the composition of the Board can also be found in the corporate governance statement on page 44.